mod-cpp/pacman/test/exercises/14_exercises.md

 You can follow along locally:

-1. Make `inputState` a value.
+1. Make the parameter `inputState` a value (we need to change both the hpp and cpp files).
 What happens when you compile the code?
 Can you explain why?

-2. Now make it a `const` reference.
+2. Now make the parameter `inputState` a `const` reference.
 What happens?
 Can you explain why?

-3. Revert it back to a non-const reference an make sure the code compile.
+3. Revert the parameter `inputState` back to a non-const reference and make sure the code compiles.

 ## Exercise 141